elizagamedev/anki-hanziweb/config.md

 Default: `1`.

+### `days_to_update`
+If set to a value other than `0`, only the notes due within the next N days (both new cards and reviews) will be updated.
+This can significantly improve the speed at which Hanzi Web runs and improves AnkiWeb sync times.

+Default: `0`.

 ### `hanzi_fields_regexp`
 If a note is considered by Hanzi Web, any hanzi/kanji contained in fields whose names *completely* match this case-sensitive regular expression are used as